The z-DM distribution of fast radio bursts: Results 2: redshift and dispersion measure

 \subsection{Random fluctuations}

 The observed deficit of low-DM and low-z FRBs may simply be a statistical fluctuation.
 To evaluate this, we perform Kolmogorov-Smirnov tests on the ASKAP ICS z distribution and total DM distribution \citep{kolmogorov,smirnov}.
 Predicted and measured cumulative distributions of both DM and z are shown in Figure~\ref{fig:ks_cdfs} --- the KS-statistic is the maximum absolute difference between the two curves.
 To evaluate the significance of this statistic, we take the best-fit curves as the truth, and randomly generate 10,000 samples from each.
 Histogramming the results produces the expected distributions of the KS statistic under the null hypothesis that the best-fit prediction is true.
-Comparing this distribution to the observed value of the KS statistic in Figure~\ref{fig:ks_distribution} shows that our observed values of DM and $z$ are completely consistent with predictions, with larger values of the KS statistics observed in 17\% and 41\% of cases for the DM and z distributions respectively.
-Performing a similar analysis using the $n=0$ distribution gives p-values of 22\% and 2\% for the DM and z distributions respectively.
-We therefore conclude that the apparent deficit of FRBs at low DM and redshift compared with predictions is consistent within $1\,\sigma$ statistical fluctuations of expectations.
+Comparing this distribution to the observed value of the KS statistic in Figure~\ref{fig:ks_distribution} shows that our observed values of DM and $z$ are consistent with predictions, with larger values of the KS statistics observed in 7\% and 42\% of cases for the DM and z distributions respectively.
+Performing a similar analysis using the $n=0$ distribution gives p-values of 8\% and 6\% for the DM and z distributions respectively --- evidently, the DM distributions of the ASKAP/FE and Parkes samples show a much better fit for $n>0$ than $n=0$.
+We therefore conclude that the apparent deficit of FRBs at low DM and redshift compared with predictions is consistent within statistical fluctuations of expectations.
 Nonetheless, we proceed with further analysis since the presence or otherwise of a minimum energy, or effects due to a large fraction of the population being repeaters, is of great interest.